eopf-toolkit/eopf-tooling-guide/docs/tutorials/stac_zarr/R/eopf_zarr.md

     - item's fields:
     assets, bbox, collection, geometry, id, links, properties, stac_extensions, stac_version, type

-We can look at each of the assets’ to understand what the item contains:
+We can look at each of the assets’ titles to understand what the item
+contains:

 ``` r
 l2_ocn |>